Economic Opportunities Program

-- 71% of graduates hired into industry
+- 82% of PowerPathway graduates hired into PG&E or the utility industry

-- 60% of participants from under-represented communities
+- 60% of PowerPathway participants are from under-represented communities

 - 98% retention rate after 6 months of employment at PG&E

 Skills for America's Future (SAF) is a non-partisan, employer-led initiative of the Aspen Institute.
 It is focused on creating a national network of partnerships among employers, community colleges, industry associations and other stakeholders.
-These partnerships are designed to ensure that American workers receive the necessary training to meet the skill needs of employers, giving them the opporunity to obtain and keep good jobs.
+These partnerships are designed to ensure that American workers receive the necessary training to meet the skill needs of employers, giving them the opportunity to obtain and keep good jobs.

 For more information about how your company can partner with community colleges and Skills for America's Future, contact email@example.com